-Faculty Council | Faculty Senate 1800 Grant, Suite 745 035 UCA Denver, CO 80203
+Faculty Council | Faculty Senate 1800 Grant, Suite 745 035 UCA Denver, CO 80203 t 303 860 5607 f 303 860 5725 facultycouncil@cu.edu

-Date:

-To: President Mark Kennedy, CDO Theodosia Cook, Board Secretary Jose PadillaFrom: Faculty Council Chair Joanne AddisonRe: White House Executive Order of September 22, 2020
+Date: October 12, 2020 To: President Mark Kennedy and CDO Theodosia Cook From: Faculty Council Chair Joanne Addison Re: White House Executive Order of September 22, 2020

-Faculty want leadership from the President's Office in response to the Executive Order of September 22 banning certain types of diversity, equity, and inclusion training.
+Faculty are seeking leadership from the President's Office in response to the Executive Order of September 22 banning certain types of diversity, equity, and inclusion training.
 The Executive Order violates CU's commitment to freedom of expression and academic freedom.
-It is designed to derail efforts to dismantle systemic oppression based on race and sex.
+Further, it is designed to derail efforts to dismantle systemic oppression based on race and sex.

 CU has a mission to serve Colorado, the nation, and the world through leadership in high-quality education and professional training, public service, research, and state-ofthe-art health care.
-We abide by the guiding principles of promoting faculty, student, and staff diversity to ensure the rich interchange of ideas in pursuit of truth and learning, including diversity of political, geographic, cultural, intellectual, and philosophical perspectives.
-We ask the President to adhere to these principals and condemn the Order as leaders of other universities have done.
+We abide by the guiding principles of promoting faculty, student, and staff diversity to ensure the rich interchange of ideas in pursuit of truth and learning including diversity of political, geographic, cultural, intellectual, and philosophical perspectives.
+We ask the President to adhere to these principals and condemn the Order as other leaders have done.

 President Kennedy's October 7th Statement on the Order takes advantage of our shared commitment to viewpoint neutrality to question the content of trainings intended to advance the University's diversity, equity and inclusion goals.
 Doing so undermines efforts to create and maintain the sense of belonging that CU claims to support.
-These efforts are more important than ever, now that movements such as Black Lives Matter have laid bare the inequalities that have long existed, now that hard-won equal rights for our LGBTQ+ faculty, staff, and students have been reversed, and while more rights are in imminent danger of being taken away.
+Indeed, these efforts are more important than ever as students, faculty, and staff have intensified attention to the history of systemic racism at CU and now that hard-won rights for our LGBTQ+ faculty, staff, and students have been reversed at the national level with more rights in imminent danger of being taken away.

-Given President Kennedy's initial reluctance to include diversity, equity, and inclusion as a pillar in his strategic plan, the recent requirement that communications on issues such as anti-racism be routed through the President's office (the "purple ink" protocol), and that CU has not committed to a meaningful land grant acknowledgement, the fact that this this Executive Order has not been clearly condemned is yet another missed opportunity to signal true commitment to diversity, equity and inclusion.
+Given President Kennedy's initial reluctance to include diversity, equity, and inclusion as a pillar in his strategic plan, the recent requirement that communications on issues such as anti-racism be routed through the President's office (the "purple ink" protocol), and that CU has not committed to a meaningful land grant acknowledgement, the fact that this Executive Order has not been clearly condemned is yet another missed opportunity to signal true commitment to diversity, equity and inclusion.